 Akrakaradi Vati is indicated to increase ejaculation time.

 This is prepared by mixing fine powders of Akrakara + Shunthi/Dry ginger + Piper cubeba + Kesar/ saffron + Pippali/long pepper + Jaiphal/nutmeg + Lavang/clove + Chandan/sandalwood (each 1 part) + Afeem/opium 4 parts.
 Pills of size 125 mg each are rolled and taken daily in a dose of 1 pill twice a day.

 - The powder of the roots and stems of the plant are taken with honey.
 Or

 - Mix Akarkara powder + Vach powder + Honey and take 1 teaspoon twice a day.

-A decoction prepared by boiling Akarkara/ Anacyclus pyrethrum 2 g, Shunthi/ dry ginger 1 g, Mulethi/ Liquorice 2 g in water, 100 ml.
+A decoction prepared by boiling Akarkara/ Anacyclus pyrethrum 2 g, Shunthi/ dry ginger 1 g, Mulethi/ Licorice 2 g in water, 100 ml.
 This is filtered and given daily for 1-2 months.

-The root power is cooked in olive oil and massaged externally to cause sweating and thus helps in high temperature.
+The root power is cooked in olive oil and massaged externally to cause sweating and thus helps in the high temperature.

 Make paste of Akarkara plant and apply on forehead or extract juice and put few drops in each nostril to get relief from migraine.